BardicNoel/lorerim-v4-codex/pipeline-projects/religion/wintersun-religion-docs.md

 Bring the Civil War to a conclusion.
 Learn the dragon tongue.
 Absorb dragon souls.
 Slay elves and the Thalmor.
 Never openly break the laws of Skyrim.

 **Follower of Talos**
-- Stormlord: Attacks and shouts against elves are increased by <x>150%, while attacks against all other enemies are increased by half as much (based on favor with Talos).
+- Stormlord: Attacks and shouts against elves are increased by ***x***%, while attacks against all other enemies are increased by half as much (based on favor with Talos).

 **Devotee of Talos**
 - Dragon of the North: Your remaining shout cooldown is halved whenever an enemy dies within 50 feet.